hashicorp/vault-csi-provider/examples/SecretProviderClassExample1.md

-Below is an example for a SecretProviderClass for Vault with AWS IAM auth method.
+Below is an example for a SecretProviderClass for Vault with Kubernetes auth method.

 ```yaml
 apiVersion: v1